acailic/acailic.github.io/_notes/communication/crucial-conversations.md

   - The humorous example of a husband who tells himself a victim story when his wife asks him to take out the trash.
 He thinks she is nagging and controlling him, and he feels resentful and rebellious.
 He then tells himself a villain story about her, and a helpless story about himself.
 He ends up doing nothing and making the situation worse.
   - The funny analogy of a skunk to illustrate how our stories can stink up our conversations.
 They say that when we tell ourselves clever stories, we spray a foul odor that drives others away or makes them defensive.
 They suggest that we can avoid this by washing our stories with the truth.

+## Chapter 7: STATE Your Path

+- **STATE Your Path**: This chapter teaches you how to STATE your path when you want to share your views in a crucial conversation.
+- **STATE**: An acronym that stands for Share your facts, Tell your story, Ask for others' paths, Talk tentatively, and Encourage testing.
+- **Share Your Facts**: Start with the most objective and least controversial information you have.
+- **Tell Your Story**: Explain your conclusions and how you arrived at them.
+- **Ask for Others' Paths**: Invite them to share their facts, stories, and feelings as well.
+- **Talk Tentatively**: Express your views in a way that shows you are open to other perspectives and feedback.
+- **Encourage Testing**: Invite others to challenge your views and provide additional information that could change your mind.
+- **Benefits of STATE**: Helps you speak persuasively, not abrasively, and creates a safe environment for dialogue.
+- **Tips for Applying STATE**:
+  - Don't confuse facts with stories.
+Facts are observable and verifiable, stories are interpretations and judgments.
+  - Don't assume you have all the facts.
+Be curious and humble about what you don't know or might be wrong about.
+  - Don't lead with your story.
+Start with facts and then explain how you connected them.
+  - Don't make your story a disguised fact.
+Use tentative language and acknowledge that it is your opinion or perspective.
+  - Don't pile on.
+Share only the facts and stories that are relevant to the conversation and the purpose you want to achieve.
+  - Don't answer your own questions.
+When you ask for others' paths, listen genuinely and attentively, and avoid interrupting or rebutting.
+  - Don't make statements that sound like questions.
+When you talk tentatively, avoid using a rising tone or adding a question mark at the end of your sentences.
+  - Don't sugarcoat or water down your views.
+When you encourage testing, be honest and direct about what you think and why, and invite others to do the same.
+- **Funny Mentions**:
+  - The analogy of a "Path to Action" to explain how we move from facts to stories to feelings to actions.
+This is not to be confused with the "Path to Enlightenment" or the "Path to the Dark Side".
+  - The example of a boss who tells his employee "You're doing a great job, but ..." to illustrate how not to talk tentatively.
+This is like saying "You're not a complete idiot, but ..."
+  - The example of a spouse who says "Do you really think that shirt goes with those pants?" to illustrate how not to encourage testing.
+This is like saying "Are you really that stupid?"
 ## Chapter 12: Change Your Life

 - **Applying Crucial Conversations**: This chapter is about how to change your life by applying the skills and principles of crucial conversations to your everyday situations.